 This gives customers the opportunity to access content by keyword or hashtag exactly when they need it.
 It also ensures that company messages are not perceived as spam and that better customer loyalty can be built.
-This form of newsletter communication is ideal for sending out coupons or special offers.
-Yet, there are also many other ways to work with pull-style newsletters.
+This form of communication is ideal for sending out coupons or special offers.
+Yet, there are also many other ways to work with pull-style notifications.

 These examples show that the WhatsApp newsletter has another great strength in addition to its reach: it gives you a lot of options.
 Companies can thus develop very creative forms of customer communication.

 4. Using the Facebook Messenger from Meta to send out marketing notifications

 Meta’s Facebook Messenger is one of the most popular messaging apps worldwide, with at least 999.8 million users around the world.

 It can therefore be a very powerful channel for reaching customers.
 In fact, the Messenger on Facebook offers companies two options for sending news, namely subscription messages and sponsored messages.

 When push notifications via Facebook Messenger first started out, every business had access to them.
 Then, Meta restricted their use, and from 2020 to 2022 only allowed media publications that were registered through the News Page Index (NPI) to use the service.
 However, at the Conversations Conference in May 2022, Meta again reopened Facebook notifications to all businesses.
 Since then, all businesses can once again send recurring messages.